The Niels Bohr Foundation is a merger of the following five grants:

 - The Grant of MA Marcus Lorenzen

-The Foundation carries on the purposes of the four merged grants (see the instrument of foundation).
+The Foundation carries on the purposes of the five merged grants (see the instrument of foundation).

-It is advisable to apply for all three grants in one application, as applying for a grant from The Niels Bohr Foundation automatically makes the applicant a candidate for all three grants.
+It is advisable to apply for all five grants in one application, as applying for a grant from The Niels Bohr Foundation automatically makes the applicant a candidate for all of the grants.

 Please note that to apply for a grant, you must have a master’s degree, and that only applications with a departure date scheduled for no sooner than December 1st, 2018 will be considered.
 Grants will not be given to fund management, PhD wages, separation allowance, and conferences/symposiums.